 Why?
 Cheap chairs never deliver.
-They’re never comfortable or ergonomic and are often attributed to causing neck and back pain as well as other health issues.
-Such issues can make it difficult to keep sitting and doing your job every day, and might even lead to injuries and surgeries (and sky-high medical bills).
-While you could just switch to a standing desk, investing in a higher-quality chair is probably all you need.
+They’re never comfortable or ergonomic and are often attributed to causing neck and back pain and other health issues.
+Such issues can make it difficult to keep sitting and doing your job every day and might even lead to injuries and surgeries (and sky-high medical bills).
+While you could switch to a standing desk, investing in a higher-quality chair is probably all you need.
 After all, they’re designed with a focus on comfort and support.

-Cheap chairs are more likely to wear down and break within a short period of time since they’re typically made with low-quality materials.
-Premium chairs, however, are constructed with high-quality durable materials that are designed to hold up to wear and tear over time and (and stay looking pristine).
+Cheap chairs are more likely to wear down and break within a short time since they’re typically made with low-quality materials.
+Premium chairs, however, are constructed with high-quality, durable materials designed to hold up to wear and tear over time and (and stay looking pristine).

-Additionally, cheap chairs typically also have short or non-existent warranties, meaning that when your chair starts to break down there might not be anything you can do about it except buy a new one.
+Also, cheap chairs typically have short or non-existent warranties, meaning that when your chair starts to break down, there might not be anything you can do about it except buy a new one.
 This could lead to you having to buy a new chair every year or two (if not more often).
-Over the course of five or ten years, you could ultimately end up paying more for a handful of inexpensive office chairs than you would have for a single premium chair.
+Over five or ten years, you could ultimately end up paying more for a handful of inexpensive office chairs than you would for a single premium chair.
 That’s lame.

-So, in order to avoid these issues, the solution is spending a little more upfront to purchase a well-made ergonomic chair.
-We recommend thinking of your office chair as a worthy investment, like a mattress or car, since you use it every day.
-Be sure to choose one with all the features you want and that includes a solid warranty.
+So, to avoid these issues, the solution is to spend a little more upfront to purchase a well-made ergonomic chair.
+We recommend considering your office chair as a worthy investment, like a mattress or car, since you use it daily.
+Be sure to choose one with all the features you want, including a solid warranty.

-Though it might not seem immediately obvious, office chairs actually have a ton of features you should know about.
-Once you’re more familiar with them, you’ll have a better idea of what to look for and you’ll be more prepared to find a chair that’s (literally) a good fit.
+Though it might not seem immediately obvious, office chairs have many features you should know about.
+Once you’re more familiar with them, you’ll have a better idea of what to look for, and you’ll be more prepared to find a chair that’s (literally) a good fit.

 You can easily find decent options for as little as $100.
 Likewise, you can throw down a grand or two for a premium seat.
-There’s definitely a chair for every budget but keep in mind that when it comes to office chairs, you get what you pay for.
-We found that the sweet spot runs between about $400-$1300, and that within that range there are plenty of chairs that are well-made, comfortable, backed by solid warranties, and offer some nice customization options.
+There’s a chair for every budget, but remember that when it comes to office chairs, you get what you pay for.
+We found that the sweet spot runs between $400-$1300 and that within that range, plenty of chairs are well-made, comfortable, backed by solid warranties, and offer some excellent customization options.

 Chairs beneath that range likely won’t have many (or any) of those features.
 Alternatively, chairs over that range are probably overkill for the average user and tend to focus more on style and pedigree than on functionality.
 Also, you can often find premium office chairs in secondhand stores, and if you’re okay with used chairs, it’s a great way to score a name-brand chair without blowing your budget.

-The best office chairs are backed by a robust warranty.
-Some options come with limited lifetime warranties, but most come with warranties for 5 or 12 years, which is the bare minimum you should aim for.
+The best office chairs are backed by a full warranty.
+Some options come with limited lifetime warranties, but most come with warranties for five or 12 years, which is the bare minimum you should aim for.
 Warranties differ by manufacturer and country, so be sure to read the fine print before making a purchase.

-For office chairs, everything comes down to design and there are tons of factors to take into consideration, the first of which being customization.
+For office chairs, everything comes down to design, and there are tons of factors to consider, the first of which is customization.
 One of the perks of buying a premium office chair (especially if you do so directly from the manufacturer) is that you get to customize everything to your liking, from the color and materials to the casters and other add-ons.
-This way you don’t just get a well-made chair, you get one that’s tailored to you.
+This way, you don’t just get a well-made chair.
+You get one tailored to you.

-Beyond customization, you’ll want to take a look at how each chair approaches individual components, as well.
-For the armrests, do they only move up and down or can they move in and out, too?
+Beyond customization, you’ll also want to look at how each chair approaches individual components.
+For the armrests, do they only move up and down, or can they move in and out, too?
 How big is the seat pan?
 What is the chair’s weight limit?
 Does it come with a headrest?
 These features vary from chair to chair, and some manufacturers offer more options than others, so consider what you need (or care about) before choosing a chair.

-At the end of the day, it’s all about whether your office chair is comfortable and properly supports your body, especially if you spend hours in it each day.
-Any office chair worth its money will offer a variety of things you can adjust in order to ensure an ergonomic experience.
-Typically, this can include height adjustment, moving the seat forward or backward, controlling how far back you can tilt in your seat (and the tension resistance experienced when doing so), and lumbar support.
+It’s all about whether your office chair is comfortable and adequately supports your body, especially if you spend hours in it each day.
+Any office chair worth its money will offer a variety of things you can adjust to ensure an ergonomic experience.
+Typically, this can include height adjustment, moving the seat forward or backward, controlling how far back you can tilt (and the tension resistance experienced when doing so), and lumbar support.

-Inexpensive chairs might offer basic lumbar support and height adjustment, but it’s all of these things together that makes a chair ergonomic.
-And, of course, they’re absolutely worthwhile if your budget can stand to pay for them.
+Inexpensive chairs might offer basic lumbar support and height adjustment, but all of these things together make a chair ergonomic.
+And, of course, they’re worthwhile if your budget can stand to pay for them.

-We don’t recommend spending less than this on any office chair.
-In fact, at this price point, we actually recommend a gaming chair over a traditional one, like the Homall Gaming Chair, as they offer a more ergonomic experience.
-This chair has a 1.8mm thick steel frame and is designed with high-density shaping foam and a wear-resistant leather finish.
+If you only have a few bucks to spare, we recommend a gaming chair over a traditional one, like the Homall Gaming Chair, as they offer a more ergonomic experience.
+This chair has a 1.8mm thick steel frame, designed with high-density shaping foam and a wear-resistant leather finish.
 The chair supports up to 300 pounds, includes an ergonomic headrest pillow and lumbar cushion, and features five rubber casters that roll quietly.

 The chair’s back measures 22.5 x 30.5 inches, and its seat measures 14.5 x 20.5 inches.
 You can also adjust its height anywhere from 17.3 to 21.5 inches.
 Feel like kicking back and relaxing?
-It can recline anywhere from 90 to 180 degrees and also lets you rock back and forth.
-The chair comes with a one-year warranty from the manufacturer and is available in a variety of bold colors.
-It’s a budget-friendly pick with decent comfort and adjustable options—just keep in mind what you’re paying here.
+It can recline anywhere from 90 to 180 degrees and lets you rock back and forth.
+The chair comes with a one-year warranty from the manufacturer and is available in various bold colors.
+It’s a budget-friendly pick with decent comfort and adjustable options.
+Keep in mind what you’re paying here.
 If you can afford to spend more, then we recommend doing so.

 If you're on a tight budget, opt for this gaming chair with its basic adjustable ergonomic features.

-At this price point, the HON Exposure Mesh Computer Chair is your best bet.
+The HON Exposure Mesh Computer Chair is an excellent choice if you have a modest budget.
 Not only does it look stylish and allow you to make basic ergonomic adjustments, it comes with a five-year limited warranty.
 The chair’s breathable mesh back keeps yours comfortably supported and cool while you work, though you also have the option to upgrade to leather for a more premium look and feel.

 The fully-adjustable chair has pneumatic seat height adjustment, allowing you to move the seat base forward or backward or change the seat width and height with ease.
 You can also adjust the reclining tilt ratio, lumbar support, and armrest height and lateral distance with ease.
 It even has a tilt tension and lock function that allows you to control how easily you can recline.